David W. Maurer: Biography

 Growing up in New Philadelphia, Ohio, Maurer was an outstanding student with a flair for language.
 He graduated first in his high school class in 1924.
+He then went to Ohio State University where he became an English major.
+One summer during college he took a job on a North Atlantic trawler fishing off the coast of New England, Nova Scotia, and Newfoundland.
+The experience resulted in his first published journal article, "Schoonerisms: Some Speech Peculiarities of the North-Atlantic Fishermen", and it enabled him to learn criminal argots "through meeting the rumrunners and smugglers who worked the coastlines of the Eastern United States."

-He then went on to Ohio State University where he earned a doctorate in Comparative Literature in 1935.
-He was immediately hired as a professor in the Ohio State English department.
-Two years later, he began teaching at the University of Louisville in Kentucky.
-He remained there for more than 35 years and was eventually named professor emeritus of linguistics.
+In 1935, he earned a doctorate from Ohio State in Comparative Literature and was immediately hired as a professor in the university's English department.

 In June 1937, he married Barbara Elinore Starbuck in Highland County, Ohio.
-They settled on a farm in Jeffersontown, a suburb of Louisville.

-While an English major at Ohio State, Maurer took a summer job on a North Atlantic trawler fishing off the coast of New England, Nova Scotia and Newfoundland.
-Not only did the experience result in his first published journal article, "Schoonerisms: Some Speech Peculiarities of the North-Atlantic Fishermen", it enabled him to learn criminal argots "through meeting the rumrunners and smugglers who worked the coastlines of the Eastern United States."
-He would subsequently devote much of his academic career to studying the language of criminals, drug addicts, moonshiners, and other marginalized subcultures.
+They settled on a farm in Jeffersontown, a suburb of Louisville, Kentucky, where Maurer had begun teaching at the University of Louisville.
+He would teach there for more than 35 years, devoting much of his academic career to studying the language of criminals, drug addicts, moonshiners, and other marginalized subcultures.

 Maurer was described by his former student Stuart Berg Flexner as "big, with large shoulders and strong arms and hands, a man who can help pull in a heavy fishing net in freezing weather or push a car out of a muddy backroad on the way to an illegal still."
 Maurer usually felt safe talking with underworld characters; however, he admitted he chose to not seek employment at Tulane University after he was warned that organized crime figures in New Orleans would not welcome being studied by him.
 Maurer began his linguistic research before portable tape recorders came into use, and so "he initially relied on his prodigious memory and extensive notes in shorthand."
-When he later utilized a tape recorder, he depended on his wife Barbara—particularly as his eyesight failed—to transcribe and type his notes.
+When he later used a tape recorder, he depended on his wife Barbara—particularly as his eyesight failed—to transcribe and type his notes.
 She was jokingly nicknamed "The Countess" or "Countess de Maurer".